Three house plants

 When it comes to your product pages, make sure to include standard information like plant description, size, and species, along with clear product images.
 Also consider using this space for education.
 For example, you can include useful details like ideal pH for growing conditions and offer plant care tips to build with the audience.

-If you decide to create collections for your products, consider organizing them by size, species, or other helpful categories, such as “beginner friendly” and “pet friendly.”
+If you decide to create collections for your products, consider organizing them by size, species, or other helpful categories, such as "beginner-friendly" and "pet-friendly."
+Group plants into helpful categories that make browsing easier, such as by care level, pet safety, or growing conditions.

 Differentiating your plant store from other websites selling plants depends heavily on branding.
 Think about what makes you unique and use that as your value proposition.
 For instance, online plant retailer Grounded's branding is rooted in the power of plants to bring mindfulness and peace into daily life—a proposition sprinkled throughout its website and marketing copy.

-Got a brand story?
+Got a compelling brand story?
 Share it on your About page, on social media, and even on packaging.
-Outline your business values, share details on any charitable partnerships, and let customers envision your humble beginning.
-Additionally, offer educational content to show you’re knowledgeable and have high care for your products.
+Outline your business values, share details on any charitable partnerships, and let customers envision your humble or inspirational beginning.
+Additionally, offer educational content to show you're knowledgeable and have a high care for your products.

 When packing and shipping your plants, make sure to: